ea1het/local_hybrid_ai/docs/devel-docs/upgrade-qualification.md

     X --> V["READY / RECONCILE / VERIFY"]
 ```

-The current implementation distributes these responsibilities across `upgrade_entry`, `upgrade_selection`, `upgrade_inventory`, `upgrade_catalog`, `upgrade_plan`, `upgrade_cache`, `upgrade_registry`, `upgrade_runtime` and `upgrade_executor`.
+The current implementation distributes these responsibilities across the `upgrade` package's public `api.py` (entry/orchestration) and `config.py` (catalog, inventory, plan state), and its private `_selection.py`, `_policy.py`, `_registry.py`, `_runtime.py` and the guarded `engine.py`.
 The names document the present source layout; qualification attaches to the behavioural boundaries, not to permanent module APIs.
 Shared runtime-image/version and OCI-reference primitives are delegated to their owning modules rather than duplicated inside the executor.

 ## Qualification gates